achong858/DSC232R_Spark/README.md

 | numTrees=100, maxDepth=12 | 0.92              | 0.75                | 0.75          | k=200, 24x24 image |

+Higher accuracies in the random forest model came with the tradeoff of a longer training time.
+The Spark driver memory had to be increased from the recommended 2GB to 12GB for the model training to complete in a reasonable timeframe.

 In total, 5913 images were correctly classified and 1945 images were classified incorrectly.

 ![Executors](images/Model2_ConfusionMatrix.png)